Legal Bulletin No. 82

 Decision date: 28 September 2022| Panel Members: Principal Member John Harris, Dr Neil Berry and Dr Ian Cameron | Injury module: Spine and Upper Limb

-On 22 January 2018 the claimant was on a train waiting at the door to alight when the train hit the buffer at the end of the line; the claimant suffered fractured ribs, fractured nasal bones, a laceration to the forehead and an abrasion to the left patella; on 14 May 2018 the claimant diagnosed with thrombosis in the left popliteal artery; on 8 January 2019 claimant diagnosed with a pulmonary embolism; injuries referred for assessment were pulmonary embolism to the left knee (thrombosed left popliteal artery aneurysm secondary to trauma) and rib (fractured 4th, 6th, 7th and 8th ribs); question of causation of the aneurysm of the right popliteal artery and resulting amputation; Held – injury to the patella remote from anatomical location of the popliteal artery; claimant predisposed to thrombosis; no evidence of vascular insufficiency until three months post-accident; calcification reported in the atherosclerotic plaques, the left posterior tibial artery, the right posterior tibial artery and the right common iliac artery on 14 May 2018; angiogram on 24 May 2021 reported extensive atherosclerotic plaques in both lower limbs; thrombosis in the popliteal artery not caused by the accident; pulmonary embolism on 8 January 2019 nearly one year after the accident was too remote in time to be causally connected to the accident; pulmonary embolism not caused by the accident; fractured right 4th, 6th, 7th and 8th rib fractures caused by accident; fractured ribs healed; clause 6.23 of Guidelines uncomplicated healed rib fractures do not result in permanent impairment; panel assessed 0% whole person impairment.
+On 22 January 2018 the claimant was on a train waiting at the door to alight when the train hit the buffer at the end of the line; the accident constitutes a ‘public transport accident’ for the purposes of the Transport Administration Act 1988; damages assessed under chapter 5 of the Motor Accidents Compensation Act 1999; the claimant suffered fractured ribs, fractured nasal bones, a laceration to the forehead and an abrasion to the left patella; on 14 May 2018 the claimant diagnosed with thrombosis in the left popliteal artery; on 8 January 2019 claimant diagnosed with a pulmonary embolism; injuries referred for assessment were pulmonary embolism, left knee - thrombosed left popliteal artery aneurysm secondary to trauma and rib – fractured 4th, 6th, 7th and 8th ribs; question of causation of the aneurysm of the right popliteal artery and resulting amputation; Held – injury to the patella remote from anatomical location of the popliteal artery; claimant predisposed to thrombosis; no evidence of vascular insufficiency until three months post-accident; calcification reported in the atherosclerotic plaques, the left posterior tibial artery, the right posterior tibial artery and the right common iliac artery on 14 May 2018; angiogram on 24 May 2021 reported extensive atherosclerotic plaques in both lower limbs; thrombosis in the popliteal artery not caused by the accident; pulmonary embolism on 8 January 2019, nearly one year after the accident was too remote in time to be causally connected to the accident; pulmonary embolism not caused by the accident; fractured right 4th, 6th, 7th and 8th rib fractures caused by accident; fractured ribs healed; clause 6.23 of Guidelines uncomplicated healed rib fractures do not result in permanent impairment; panel assessed 0% whole person impairment.

-On 22 January 2018 the claimant was on a train waiting at the door to alight when the train hit the buffer at the end of the line; the claimant suffered fractured ribs, fractured nasal bones, a laceration to the forehead and an abrasion to the left patella; on 14 May 2018 the claimant diagnosed with thrombosis in the left popliteal artery; injuries referred for assessment; left knee soft tissue injury, amputation secondary to thrombosed left popliteal artery aneurysm, fractured nose with deformity, skin left knee scarring; question of causation of the aneurysm of the right popliteal artery and resulting amputation; Held – injury to the patella remote from anatomical location of the popliteal artery; claimant predisposed to thrombosis; no evidence of vascular insufficiency until three months post-accident; thrombosis in the popliteal artery was not causally related to the accident; claimant sustained soft tissue injury to the knee; 5% WPI for nasal deformity; scarring caused by surgery for complication of arterial thrombosis not caused by the accident; whole person impairment not greater than 10%.
+On 22 January 2018 the claimant was on a train waiting at the door to alight when the train hit the buffer at the end of the line; the accident constitutes a ‘public transport accident’ for the purposes of the Transport Administration Act 1988; damages assessed under chapter 5 of the Motor Accidents Compensation Act 1999; the claimant suffered fractured ribs, fractured nasal bones, a laceration to the forehead and an abrasion to the left patella; on 14 May 2018 the claimant diagnosed with thrombosis in the left popliteal artery; injuries referred for assessment left knee soft tissue injury, amputation secondary to thrombosed left popliteal artery aneurysm; fractured nose with deformity; skin – left knee scarring; question of causation of the aneurysm of the right popliteal artery and resulting amputation; Held – injury to the patella remote from anatomical location of the popliteal artery; claimant predisposed to thrombosis; no evidence of vascular insufficiency until three months post-accident; thrombosis in the popliteal artery was not causally related to the accident; claimant sustained soft tissue injury to the knee; 5% whole person impairment (WPI) for nasal deformity; scarring caused by surgery for complication of arterial thrombosis not caused by the accident; WPI not greater than 10%.